gabrielspmoreira/chameleon_recsys/README.md

 ## Article Content Representation (ACR) module
 The *ACR* module is responsible to extract features from news articles text and metadata and to learn a distributed representations (embeddings) for each news article context.

+The *ACR* module learns an *Article Content Embedding* for each article independently from the recorded user sessions.
+This is done for scalability reasons, because training user interactions and articles in a joint process would be computationally very expensive, given the typically large amount of daily user interactions in a typical news portal.
+Instead, the internal model is trained for a side classification task (e.g. predicting target metadata attributes of an article).

-The inputs for the *ACR* module are (1) article metadata attributes (e.g., publisher) and (2) article textual content, represented as a sequence of word embeddings.
+The input for the *ACR *module is the article textual content, represented as a sequence of word embeddings (e.g., word2vec, GLoVE).

-In this instantiation of the *Textual Features Representation (TFR)* sub-module from ACR module, 1D CNNs over pre-trained Word2Vec embeddings was used to extract features from textual items.
-Article's textual features and metadata inputs were combined by using a sequence of Fully Connected (FC) layers to produce *Article Content Embeddings*.

-For scalability reasons, *Article Content Embeddings* are not directly trained for recommendation task, but for a side task of news metadata classification.
-For this architecture instantiation of CHAMELEON, they were trained to classify the category (editorial section) of news articles.
+The *ACR module* is composed of two sub-modules: *Textual Features Representation (TFR)* and *Content Embeddings Training (CET)*.
+The *TFR* sub-module is responsible to learn relevant features directly from the article textual content, and can be instantiated using CNN and RNNs, for example.

+The *CET* sub-module is responsible to train the *Article Content Embeddings (ACE)* for a side task.
+It can be instantiated as a *supervised* or *unsupervised* learning model.
+In the *supervised approach*, the side task is to predict articles' metadata attributes, such as articles categories.
+In the *unsupervised approach*, the task is to reconstruct the original article text from the learned *ACE*, as an sequence autoencoder.

 After training, the *Article Content Embeddings* for news articles (NumPy matrix) are persisted into a Pickle dump file, for further usage by *NAR* module.